Skip to content

 The Coalition includes overdose survivors.
 They have first hand experience in understanding why immunity is a critical piece of saving lives.

-Supporters of our policy brief understand the need to prevent overdose deaths in Wisconsin.
-We also know how arrest, prosecution and revocation can destabilize someone who is struggling with a substance use disorder.
+Partners and Supporters of our policy brief understand the need to prevent overdose deaths in Wisconsin.
+They also know how arrest, prosecution and revocation can destabilize someone who is struggling with a substance use disorder.
 The result is often job loss, leading to other increased desperation and illegal actions.

 Just Listen